kfpo/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/textures-and-luts/creating-a-lut-from-scratch/README.md

 In the link above, select LogC wide gamut as the source format and destination format as video.
 Select your preference of ARRI Classic 709 and ARRI 709 in the conversion parameter.
 The file type can be either Blackmagic Fusion or Blackmagic DaVinci Resolve, it really doesn't matter.

-Add a serial File LUT node and point to your downloaded file.&#x20;
+Add a serial File LUT node and point to your downloaded file.

 <figure><img src="../../../../.gitbook/assets/image (93).png" alt=""><figcaption><p>The workspace after following the directions for the LogC3 method.</p></figcaption></figure>